brendanjamesjoyce90-a11y/SIS-750-DATA-REPOSITORY/README.md

 and then you have to add a commit message (especially important for collaborations, ie- "fixed these bugs")

 # consider these short & sweet introductions...

+## How can you upload files?
+If you're only using website, and you want to add files, go to add files, upload files (choose or drag n drop) You will also have to commit changes to any uploads.
+Same deal, people can view it

+Trick for reading an HTML (similar to README.md as a landing page) index.html is also a privelaged name